San Diego State Aztecs football: Montezuma

 The first Aztec Warrior figure associated with the university initially appeared at a San Diego State athletic event over six decades ago.
 Art Munzig played the original role in a skit during halftime at the San Diego State-Pomona football game kicking off the 1941 football season.
 The school's Rally Committee came up with the idea based on the ruler of the Aztec empire in the early 1500s, Moctezuma II.
 The character, affectionately known as "Monty" to generations of SDSU alumni, evolved through the years to become emblematic of San Diego State's athletic teams.

 For decades the role was filled mostly by students.
 In 1983, however, Director of Athletics Mary Hill directed Montezuma to adopt a more dignified persona.
 During that football season, Monty sat atop a pyramid among his attendants on the sidelines at Jack Murphy Stadium.
 That lasted one year.
 The next season Moctezuma resumed his more traditional role of involvement and encouragement of Aztec football fans.

 Beginning in 2000, some student groups began to propose the university alter its Aztec identity.
 The new mascot made his first public appearance February 23, 2004 to reveal some costume changes and the modified moniker, "Aztec Warrior."
 For all but a few years from the early 1990s through 2006, Carlos Gutierrez took over the role of mascot, raising the position's profile and expanding public appearances throughout the San Diego community.
 In April 2006, the SDSU Alumni Association sponsored student auditions for a new Aztec Warrior.

 Warrior Walk

 The team accompanied by the San Diego State Marching Aztecs Drumline, additional members of the spirit squad, and fans walk from the stadium parking lot to the tunnel which leads the team onto the field.
 This usually occurs two hours before kickoff.

 Honorary Warrior

 An honorary team captain, usually a former player of the team, leads the team onto the field before kickoff.

 Warrior Shield

 An Aztec warrior shield that the accompanies the team on the sidelines during home and away games.
 The shield is held high by the captains during the singing of the Fight Song following victories.

-Old Oil Can

-This bitter rivalry dates back many moons.
-The trophy is retained by the victor, the Aztecs of San Diego or the Bulldogs of Fresno.
-As of December 2019, the Old Oil Can resides in San Diego County.